-Knowing how to say hello in Japanese is easy to learn and essential before visiting Japan, plus you may get to use these basic Japanese greetings in settings at home.
+Knowing how to say hello in Japanese is easy to learn and essential before visiting Japan, and could come in handy in other settings closer to home as well.

 Not only will knowing a little of the Japanese language bring a few smiles, it demonstrates respect and an interest in the local culture.
 Learning a few words of the local language is always a great way to better connect with a place.

 Japanese is actually easier to learn than other tonal Asian languages such as Mandarin, Vietnamese, and Thai.
 Plus, knowing how to bow the right way to a Japanese person rather than awkwardly trying to return an unexpected bow adds a lot of confidence.
-Even if you aren't completely sure how, not returning someone's bow is very disrespectful.
+Even if you aren't completely sure how to do this, not returning someone's bow is very disrespectful.

 Honorifics in the Japanese Language

 Just as you probably wouldn't offer a casual “hey man, what's up?” to your boss or an elderly person, Japanese greetings come in varying levels of formality depending on the amount of respect you wish to demonstrate.